rlipsc/polymorph/README.md

     echo "Comp1: ", comp1 # Equivalent to item.comp1.
 ```

-These can be renamed using colons in the component requirements.
+These can be aliased using colons in the system's component requirements.

 Note that this only renames the access template, not the component itself, nor it's field in the current `item`.